 - Gardeners who do not meet the monthly work requirement will be charged a fee in lieu of work.
 This fee will be set annually by the Steering Council.
 Gardeners who fail to complete more than 6 monthly work requirements annually, without waiver by the Steering Council based on extenuating circumstances, will be subject to plot release.

-Bylaws should initially be approved at a general membership meeting by majority vote.
-Bylaws can be amended by 2/3 vote of the steering council with at least ten days’ notice given to the general membership of the proposed bylaws change.
+Section 12: By-laws have been approved at an annual meeting in November 2017 by majority vote.
+By-laws can be amended by 2/3 vote of the steering council with at least ten days’ notice given to the general membership of the proposed by-laws change.